MK473203/PWP_BoardGame/meetings.md

 - Put method requests should always include all relevant information.
 No optional fields.
 - RandomGame should be split into GETting a random game and then joining it with a POST request
 - Making moves should be changed from PUT /games/<id> to something more RESTful
+- Database ids should not be included in GETs or used to access game instances.
+Game instances could have an UID or something similar